RasmusTr/Materials-Informatics-Data-Extraction/README.md

 The notebook demonstrates how to programmatically access, query, and process structured and semi-structured materials data from various sources.

+In the code ...
+Example request are given on the basis for Refractory Metals (Mo, W, Nb, Cr, Ta, ...)

 ---

 ##  Purpose